yukunma/yukun-portfolio/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hello, I’m an Economics Ph.D. candidate at Vanderbilt University.
+I received the Ph.D. degree in Economics from Vanderbilt University.
 My research centers around econometric theory and its practical applications.
 Specifically, my interests lie in robust inference for clustered data, machine-learning and high-dimensional methods, as well as weak identification in IV regression.

 <!-- My [job market paper](https://www.yukunma.com/jmp/), entitled “Identification-Robust Inference for the LATE with High-Dimensional Covariates,” received the Best Student Paper Award at the 2023 Midwest Econometrics Group (MEG) Conference.